StidZhang/homepage/documentation.md

 ## Two-class model in RapidMiner

-1. Remember to convert the label type using "Numerical to Binomial"
+1. Remember to convert the label type using "Numerical to Binomial".

 ## Multi-class model in RapidMiner

+1. For Ordinal Regression Model in rapidMiner(unable to find relevant operators), tried to use pure R script to train and test the model.
+Check [here](http://community.rapidminer.com/t5/RapidMiner-Studio/Is-is-possible-to-see-the-output-from-an-R-model-in-Rapidminer/td-p/24472) for samples using R to train and apply models in RapidMiner, and check [here](http://www.uni-kiel.de/psychologie/rexrepos/posts/regressionOrdinal.html) for ordinal regression in R.

+2. There's an operator called [Polynominal by Binominal Classification](http://docs.rapidminer.com/studio/operators/modeling/predictive/ensembles/polynomial_by_binomial_classification.html) maybe useful for multi-class models.
+Note that it cannot be searched out in the operator searching bar.
+An application related to multi-class model can be seen [here](http://community.rapidminer.com/t5/RapidMiner-Studio/Multi-Class-Labels/td-p/26572).

 ## Data Storage/Model Application